- Accounting for individuals (OSVČ) and SROs (single and double-entry bookkeeping)

-- Registration of employees - Communication with various offices
+- Payroll & communication with various offices

 The majority of our clients are expats working in the Czech Republic.
 For that reason we have a lot of experience with the accounting and taxes of expats.